instructlab/docs.instructlab.ai/docs/user-interface/ui_overview.md

 The InstructLab User Interface (UI) is an additional component in the InstructLab project to make Knowledge/Skills contributions more accessible to the general user.
 Instead of having to edit a `qna.yaml` file, users can fill out the contribution forms on the web.
-The user can also view their all of their contributions in a centralised list.
+The user can also view all of their contributions in a centralised list.
 You can also chat with the models directly on the playground.

 There are 2 ways to access the UI: